KorayErkan/tw-portfolio/installation-guide/installation-guide.md

 ## License Terms

 This software is valid for one major upgrade amd all the minor upgrades in between.
-The limitation of seats is 25 programmers for the *Professional* and 50 seats for the *Enterprise* versions.
-In order to renew licenses or add seats, please visit our [licensing page](https://www.profost.com/licensing).
+The number of seats is limited 25 for the *Professional* and 50 for the *Enterprise* versions.
+In order to renew licenses or add more seats, please visit our [licensing page](https://www.profost.com/licensing).

 ---

-This document was published by __ProSoft__&copy; 2024, and is subject to change without prior notice.
+This document is __ProSoft__&copy; 2024 and its contents is subject to change without prior notice.